amendes96/Team1_Project/README.md

 # Team1_Project
-This is the official page of Team 1 project
+This is the official page of Team's 1 project

 Project Assigned by: Mafi Sir